-Let’s face it, getting older sucks monkey balls.
-I’m not gonna sugar coat this.
+Let’s face it, getting older makes us sad.
+I’m not gonna sugarcoat this.
 It’s a fact that we simply can’t deny.
-If you’ve been feeling sad about getting older this article is for you.
-I’m gonna share some tips to help you cope so that you can age gracefully and be happy (or something like that).
+If you’ve been feeling sad about getting older, this article is for you.
+I’m gonna share some tips to help you cope so that you can age gracefully and be happy.

 Before we begin, please don’t forget to check out my YouTube channel before you leave.
-There are some pretty cool and informative vids I’m pretty sure you’re gonna love.
+There are some pretty cool and informative videos I’m pretty sure you’re gonna love.

 (this post may contain affiliate links so if you make a purchase I may make a small commission-affiliate disclosure here)

-There are more wrinkles now, her eyelids are starting to droop, she’s got those nasiallabiawhateverthefuckyoucallthem lines going on around her nose, her cheeks are starting to sag a bit and well, you get it.
+There are more wrinkles now, her eyelids are starting to droop, she’s got those nasiallabiawhatevertheheckyoucallthem lines going on around her nose, her cheeks are starting to sag a bit, and well, you get it.

 We’re losing our youthful looks, our boobs are starting to drop, our skin is getting crepey (is that how you spell it?) maybe we’re not as strong or as sharp as we use to be.
-Some of us are getting depressed about getting old.
+Some of us are starting to feel a little aging anxiety and depression.

 But the last half of your life doesn’t have to suck and just be all downhill from here.
 That would be a horrible way to spend the last part of your life, amirite?

-I look back on the first 50 years of my life and what a friggin roller coaster ride that was.
+I look back on the first 60 years of my life and what a roller coaster ride that was.
 Phew!!
-Now I want the last 50 years (yes I’m an optimist) to be amazing.
+Now, I want the last 40 years (yes, I’m an optimist) to be amazing.
 And it’s up to me to make that happen.

 And that’s not gonna happen if I sit around and cry about my aging skin and sagging boobies.

 So how do we cope with getting older?
-I’m gonna share 7 tips with you now and hopefully after you read this two things will happen:
+I’m gonna share seven tips with you now, and hopefully, after you read this, two things will happen:

 - You’ll get the urge to share it with your peeps!

-I have to tell you, one of the reasons why I decided to write this article is because I really don’t want you feeling sad about getting older.
-I mean, I get that we’re getting closer to the end but if you didn’t have a good beginning, well it’s not too late to change that.
+I have to tell you, one of the reasons why I decided to write this article is because I really don’t want you to feel sad about getting older.
+I mean, I get that we’re getting closer to the end, but if you didn’t have a good beginning, well, it’s not too late to change that.

 I feel that many of us haven’t lived the lives we wanted to.
 We lived the way we were told or expected to.
-If that was the case you can stop that nonsense now too.
+If that was the case, you can stop that nonsense now, too.
 You go live the rest of your life the way YOU want to live it.
-Go do you babe!
+Do you, babe!

 Now I know that’s pretty bold of me to assume that because I really don’t know how old you are BUT on the flip side of that you really don’t know when you’re going to die!
 You could still have 50 good years left in ya!